 - The Victoria Cross is the highest decoration that can be awarded to British and Commonwealth forces. - The VC was instituted by Royal Warrant in 1856 but was made retroactive to the autumn of 1854 to cover the period of the Crimean War.
-There have been several amending Warrants since then. - The Victoria Cross has been awarded 1,356 times since 1854 to 1353 individuals.
-1001 have been awarded to Canadians or to individuals serving in the Canadian Forces or in the direct interests of Canada. - It was only to be bestowed for actions "in the presence of the enemy", although during the period 1858-1881 an amendment allowed for awards "under circumstances of extreme danger".
+There have been several amending Warrants since then. - As of December 2016, the Victoria Cross has been awarded 1,356 times since 1854 to 1353 individuals.
+100 Have been awarded to Canadians or to individuals serving in the Canadian Forces or in the direct interests of Canada. - It was only to be bestowed for actions "in the presence of the enemy", although during the period 1858-1881 an amendment allowed for awards "under circumstances of extreme danger".
 Six awards were made under these conditions including the only VC awarded on Canadian soil. - Each VC is still made by the same London jewellers, Hancocks, from the bronze of Chinese cannons captured from the Russians at the siege of Sebastopol. - There is now a requirement for at least three witnesses, who must make sworn written statements as to the exact circumstances of the action involved. - It was not until 1920 than an official amendment was made allowing the VC to be awarded posthumously and, until 1977, it was the only British decoration (apart from Mention in Despatches) that could be awarded posthumously. - It is not just a British award, but also a Commonwealth one.
-It was extended to most of the Empire in 1867 and to the Indian Army in 1911. - It has been estimated that the chances of surviving receipt of the VC are 1 in 10. - The largest number of VCs won in a single day was 24 on 16 November 1857 at the second relief of Lucknow during the Indian Mutiny.
+It was extended to most of the Empire in 1867 and to the Indian Army in1911. - It has been estimated that the chances of surviving award of the VC are 1 in 10. - The largest number of VCs won in a single day was 24 on 16 November 1857 at the second relief of Lucknow during the Indian Mutiny. - Fourteen non-British subjects have won the VC while serving with British or Commonwealth forces 5 Americans, 1 Belgian, 3 Danes, 2 Germans, 1 Swede, 1 Swiss, and 1 Ukrainian.
+Several are counted among the number of Canadian recipients included in this book. - The ribbon was originally red for the Army and blue for the Navy but when the Royal Air Force was formed in 1918 it was changed to red for all services. - The Victoria Cross is still awarded only by Royal Assent and is awarded by the Monarch.

-1 Includes Pte.
-O'Hea who won the Victoria Cross while serving with the British Army in Canada.
+&lt;sup>4 This is in excess of the number of 94 Canadian VCs usually cited and includes Pte.
+O'Hea who was awarded the Victoria Cross while serving with the British Army in Canada.